bandicoutts/IMEI-Compatibility-Filter/README.md

 # IMEI-Compatibility-Filter

-An application which will take in two CSV files, filter through every row in both files and remove duplicates, and return a CSV with the non-duplicated rows formatted in an acceptable way for the website which uses the file.
+**A Python script which does the work of a VLOOKUP in Excel.
+The script takes in two CSV files; these CSV files contain information about phone compatibility (i.e. what bands are available on a particular version of the phone).
+These files are used when you check on a provider's website to determine if you can use your phone on their network.**

+**The script filters through every row in both files, and will determine which rows are new in a given month.
+This information will then be output in a way that can be immediately uploaded to Skinny's phone compatibility checker.**

 ## Getting Started